abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 Welcome!
 In this project, we will be setting a Cybersecurity Home Lab using the Open Source Hypervisor Proxmox.
 I was originally going to do ESXI and Virtualbox but after what Broadcom did to their customers and the community, I decided to go another route.
 That's where I found proxmox and after hours of frustration and tears I finally grasped it!

 I currently have Proxmox running natively on a separate system (specifications below) that I have built for a homelab.
-I strongly recommend you do the same as Proxmox is a Type 1 Hypervisor and works best when its installed as the OS.
+I strongly recommend you do the same as Proxmox is a Type 1 Hypervisor and works optimally when its installed natively.

 Throughout the entire project, I will be posting modules instead of one giant post to make it easier to follow along.
-The modules will consist of a different component of the lab that we will set up together.
+Each module will encompass one part of the home lab.

 ## Shoutouts
-With that being said, I want to give a couple of shoutouts to the following Home Lab guides that helped me create my personal homelab and inspired me to create my own:
+Before we dive right in, I want to give a few shoutouts to the people below and their guides.
+They helped me tremendously when I first created my homelab.
+You guys are awesome!
 - [Building Blue Team Home Lab Part 1 - Introduction \| facyber](https://facyber.me/posts/blue-team-lab-guide-part-1/)

 - [Building a Virtual Security Home Lab: Part 1 - Network Topology \| David Varghese](https://blog.davidvarghese.net/posts/building-home-lab-part-1/)